What is WebDriver in Selenium? - Selenium Testing Training Online

 Now it's clear why it's pointless to compare Selenium Web Driver with "other testing tools"?
 Unclear?
 Then, add the details.

 Selenium WebDriver is a browser driver.
 Most probably, everyone who has encountered computers, not even an IT person, knows the word "driver".
 This is such a small program, more precisely a software library that allows other programs to interact with some device.
-The printer driver allows you to print anything on the printer.
-The disk driver allows you to read and write data.
-The network card driver allows you to communicate data with the other computers over the network.
+The printer driver lets you to print anything on the printer.
+The disk driver lets you to read and write data.
+The network card driver lets you to communicate data with the other computers over the network.

 With the driver, users do not work directly.
 They work with applications that, through the drivers, interact with one or another device.
 The driver does not have a user interface.
 Wait, but sometimes there is a user interface to configure the driver?
 It happens.
 But this is the interface of the program to configure the driver, not the driver itself.
 The driver has only a programming interface, its purpose is to allow the application user programs to interact with the device.